freeradical13/freeradical13.github.io/index.md

 A [gene][] is a sequence of Nitrogenous bases in a DNA or RNA molecule which provides the instructions for creating a sequence of amino acids and ultimately proteins.
 A [genome][] is the set of all genes in an organism.

-A genome may be made up of one or more DNA or RNA molecules called chromosomes, and zero or more (generally) circular double-stranded DNA molecules called plasmids.
+A genome may be made up of one or more DNA or RNA molecules called [chromosomes][] (either linear or circular), and zero or more double-stranded DNA molecules called [plasmids][] (usually circular).
 Chromosomes contain the genes necessary for life under normal conditions and replicate together, whereas plasmids contain additional genes besides those of the required chromosomes and replicate independently from chromosomal DNA.

-Structural proteins called Histones package chromosomes into a small area.
+Structural proteins called [Histones][] may attach to chromosomes to pack them into a smaller area.
+The combination of chromosomes and any histones is called [Chromatin][].

 ## Organisms